UPPMAX/R-python-julia-matlab-HPC/reflections/20240314_richel/README.md

   do that in the session on parallel programs
 - on R virtual environments: use a virtual environment, not describe what it is in detail
-- in the parallel programs, letting learners fix code for parallizing
+- in the parallel programs, letting learners fix code for parallelizing
   code: this is not a course on parallel programming.
 Instead, let them run code that can do calculations in parallel, on the CPU/GPU